-3 HR and Management Resolutions for 2020-Reading time: 4 Minutes
+3 HR and Management Resolutions for 2020

 From being healthier to digital detoxes, many of us adopt resolutions at the start of the new year.
 However, it’s not only personal resolutions that should be set in January each year - professional goals should not be overlooked either.
 Employees might focus on their work/life balance or wellbeing, or might embark on various training sessions to improve their skills.

 So, if you’re a manager or business leader, how can you better support your employees?
 What needs to be in place to keep employees engaged and efficient throughout the year?
 Here are three resolutions for the start of a new decade.

 With a recent study finding that engaged teams are found to be 21% more profitable than disengaged ones, it’s vital for managers and business leaders to focus on employee engagement, satisfaction and happiness.
 This is where SMART goals might come in.

 As the Metro explains, “SMART stands for specific, measurable, achievable, realistic, and time-sensitive”.
 Setting SMART goals does not only ensure that the performance and engagement of employees is measured, it also aligns the employee goals with organisational goals.
 This therefore creates a shift from stagnant employee engagement to performance management that is continuous and measurable.